IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Lordlings will be initially distrustful/supercilious of PCs, do not recognize them and want them to leave.
 - Carolus - wreathed in pearly smoke, holding a long pipe.
 Whoa, dudes, I think I was like, a really cool mysterious pirate in that one.
 	- Damien - that's nothing, three weeks ago I got one of the imperial conquerors.
 Nothing like tearing through the countryside with a soulsforge axe, just cutting through swathes of enemies
+	- Show the smokers getting ability bonuses
 - Carolus Filroy: Duke Filroy's young nephew.
 Ringleader of the bunch.
 Self absorbed, superior, superficial.
 Riding on the power of his uncle.
 	- voice: crunch moon jones.
-Lots of "like".
-Kind of rhotic, west coast voice
+Lots of "like", "dude".
+Open mouth, back of the mouth, rhotic, californian
 	- appearance: flop of light blond hair, unbuttoned doublet, very nice pantaloons
 	- stats: noble
 	- only cares for others as far as they can entertain or do something for him
 	- Lord Filroy has increased his investments in some young upstart inventor, expect he will be very grateful to our generosity
 - Damien: nasal, nasty, jealous of others' closeness to Carolus.
 Family is high up in Isidor enterprises
 	- smoking heavily
-- Suletta: shamelessly flirting with either Carolus or Damien. (is this...sexist....) bubbly personality.
+	- Does not like the show - saw much better last spring
+- Lauswa: young orc woman.
+Bored at having to associate with these Kevarans
+	- voice: broad, long vowels.
+Dentalised THs
+	- Daughter of a commanding Langksaran officer in occupied Khamgard
 - Torek: old woman, dwarf necromancer.
 Woman of few words.
 Gruff.
 	- thick glasses, lots of shawls and beads.
 Holding a case containing stuff for Elysian Fog
+	- "newly excavated, newly ritualized. very good. these prices, you see them nowhere else."
-	- Was a practicing necromancer, started working with the historical society, got possessed + became a cultist.
+	- Was a practicing necromancer, started working with the historical society - not possessed, but willing to cover for the cultists for the sake of money
 	- Doesn't really want to talk abt the graverobbers / the historical society for fear of revealing things
 	- Not directly involved in extracting grave goods, just does the postprocessing
 	- Most young lords have been purchasing from Ornsgrym.
 Ornsgrym will be public at the send off of a Kevara diplomat tmr, most likely will also be selling.
 	- Can speak on the nature of elysian fog - origins, how it's made
+- Perception check for what's going on V
+	- speaking with Ornsgrym? hands him a glass of wine
 - Play concludes, a Felichian priest speaks
 	- Curtain falls, leader of the company comes on stage.
 Thanks to the Felichian church for sponsoring this season's performances
 	- Felichian priestess - the tale of Kevar and Arda and their conquest of the darkness is as pertinent today as it was five hundred years ago.
 Just as their paths were guided by Felichias those many millennia ago, so too can we trust the gods to guide our fates today. ==do some dramatic irony, the attacks happen
 - Assassination attempt
 	- if PCs don't notice (Pcpt DC18), Damien gets a surprise round, then roll initiative
 	- Damien pulls out a knife to slit Carolus's throat - trying to cut out his vocal cords
-	- what's Damien say
+	- "enough of this derivative dribble- let's make something interesting"
 - If they subdue Damien
-	-
+	- "for the Composition!"
-- things they can find out
-	- the assassin - has just smoked.
-Only talks about the composition or is catatonic.
+	- Only talks about the composition or is catatonic.
 Removing possession leaves them with no memory of events
-	- specific things they can find out from each npc
-- ==there's an opposing spy against V? or what's v doing while all they is going down, are they conspiring on sth

 ### Elysian Fog